- Fall: April 15

 Any Given Weekday

 The Queue: A Digital Story

 Academics at SOAS, University of London Partnership

-1 SOAS credit (usually allotted to full year courses only) = 8 U.S. semester credit hours
+- 30 SOAS credits (usually full year courses only) = 8 U.S. semester credit hours

 Please review all your syllabi and course materials when you are registering for classes (both pre-arrival and on-site).
 Certain classes may have a one-off lab or field trip fee that is disclosed in the syllabus or first meeting of class.
 You will be responsible for these fees, whether they are billed and paid by IFSA or billed to you.